-The Department will be working closely with its delivery partners to address the findings from the monitoring and evaluation from Nous.
+The Department will continue to work closely with its delivery partners to address the findings from the monitoring and evaluation from Nous.

-More information
+More Information

 More information about the General Practice in Aged Care Incentive, including the program guidelines, is on our website here: www.health.gov.au/our-work/gpaci.